jyang32/Northern_Ireland_Education_Text/README.md

 pip install -r requirements.txt
 ```

-2. Run the processing pipeline:
+1. Run the pipeline for reading and grouping raw data:
 ```bash
 python -m scripts.main
 ```

-3. Check outputs in the `outputs/` directory for processed data.
+1. Check outputs in the `outputs/` directory for processed data.

 ## URL Processing with AI Fallback